PieRatCat/RAG-chatbot/README.md

-# Dragon Age Lore RAG Chatbot ("Brother Genitivi's Dragon Age Archives")
+# Dragon Age lore RAG Chatbot

+### "Brother Genitivi's Dragon Age Archives"

 This project is a Retrieval Augmented Generation (RAG) chatbot built to answer questions about the Dragon Age game series, based on content from PDF game guides.
 It uses LangChain, Google Gemini models, ChromaDB, and is presented as a Streamlit web application with a "Brother Genitivi" persona.